WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/ITK_SNAP/ITK_SNAP.rst

-2 USING ITK-SNAP FOR SEGMENTATION
+2 Using ITK-SNAP for segmentation
 =================================

 In this section, we review how to open images for segmentation and set up your workspace